saezlab/cheerio/README.md

 # Welcome to CHEERIO

-> Cardiac Hypertrophy Transcriptome Appication
+> Cardiac HypErtrophy gEne expRessIOn database

 ### About

-CHEERIO (Cardiac HypErtrophy gEne expRessIOn) database is a comprehensive resource of cardiac gene expression during hypertrophic growth, supporting researchers in elaborating, testing, and refining their hypotheses on the molecular nature of cardiac hypertrophy assisted through a free and easy-to-use web application.

-This is a collaborative project with the Mirko Völkers AG, Heidelberg University.
+CHEERIO (Cardiac HypErtrophy gEne expRessIOn) is an integrated resource designed to facilitate the study of gene expression in cardiac hypertrophy.
+It provides a comprehensive collection of data from rodent and human models, enabling researchers to explore gene regulation during cardiac hypertrophy and heart failure.
+The platform supports hypothesis generation and testing, offering an accessible and user-friendly interface for data analysis.

+By combining various datasets, CHEERIO provides insights into the regulation of the transcriptome, translatome and proteome in both physiological and pathological hypertrophy.
+It highlights key differences between early and advanced stages of cardiac hypertrophy, and offers a detailed comparison across species.
+Additionally, CHEERIO enables the identification of gene expression changes specifically associated with cardiac failure in the context of pathological hypertrophy.

 ### How to access

-There are basically three ways of how to access Cheerio:
+There are three ways to access CHEERIO:

   - You can access a live version running [here](https://voelkerslab.shinyapps.io/cheerio/) on the server from `shinyapps.io`.

-  - You can run the app locally in an interactive R session.
-Before make sure you have all packages installed listed in [`sub/global.R`](https://github.com/saezlab/cheerio/sub/global.R).
+  - You can run the application locally in an interactive R session.
+    Ensure beforehand that you have installed all packages listed in [`sub/global.R`](https://github.com/saezlab/cheerio/sub/global.R).

 <!-- end list -->